IPESE/REHO/documentation/sections/3_Model.rst

 Energy layers
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Five energy carriers are considered in REHO, namely:
+Seven energy carriers are considered in REHO, namely:

 - Electricity,
 - Natural gas,
 - Oil,
 - District heat,
+- Fossil fuel,
+- Mobility (service expressed in pkm),
 - Data (ICT service).

 These layers are modeled through parameters that can be changed in the model: